disney/terraform-azure-dnsforwarding/README.md

   # Authentication for VMSS Virtual Machines
   # Either admin_username & admin_password must be used OR public_key & public_key_username must be used
+  # The values of these two variables should be encrypted; please see note about use of SOPS above
   admin_username = "<username>"
   admin_password = "<password>"
 }